How much sperm does it take to get pregnant? See Cryos' recommendations

 - IVF treatment: 1 x IUI straw MOT5 or higher

-- ICSI treatment: 1 x IUI straw MOT5 or higher
+- ICSI treatment: 1 x IUI straw MOT2 or higher

 - ICI treatment: 2 x ICI or IUI straws MOT10

-On our page regarding payment and price on sperm, it is possible to see examples of how much a sperm straw for different types of fertility treatment costs.
+On our page regarding payment and price of sperm, it is possible to see examples of how much a sperm straw for different types of fertility treatment costs.

 The number of straws you need for each fertility treatment to become pregnant depends on the type of treatment you are going to receive.
-Each fertility treatment is different and requires a different type or MOT of sperm straw.
+Each fertility treatment is different and requires another type or MOT of sperm straw.

-The quality of each sperm straw is determined through their MOT (motility) level, which shows the number of active sperm cells per millilitre of sperm.
-It is possible to choose between MOT5, MOT10, MOT20, and MOT 30.
+The quality of each sperm straw is determined through its MOT (motility) level, which shows the number of active sperm cells per millilitre of sperm.
+It is possible to choose between MOT2, MOT5, MOT10, MOT20, and MOT 30.

 Besides MOT level, there are two different types of donor sperm: IUI and ICI sperm straws.
 The difference between IUI and ICI sperm is whether it has been washed or not.
 If a sperm straw has been washed, it means that the natural ejaculate fluid has been removed and a cryo-preservative has been added.
 IUI sperm has been washed and ICI has not, which means that they still contain the natural ejaculate fluid.